logo

 Chapter 20 Summary: “Apprenticeship Life”

-Douglass heard that Charles Roberts and Henry Baily, two of his co-conspirators, did not receive whippings for attempting to run away.
+Douglass heard that Charles Roberts and Henry Baily, two of his co-conspirators, did not receive whippings for attempting to seek freedom.
 William Hamilton, however, insisted that Thomas Auld remove Douglass from the neighborhood, otherwise he’d shoot him for “tampering with his slaves” (302).
 However, Hamilton couldn’t get Auld and Freeland as upset as he was over the matter.
 As reluctant as Thomas was to give Douglass up, he knew how dangerous it would be to keep him around.
 He, therefore, agreed to send the young man back to Baltimore.

 After eight months, Douglass’s apprenticeship ended due to his having been in a fight, which caused his left eye to be “nearly knocked out of its socket” (305).
-Not long before Douglass arrived in the shipyard, free black and white ship carpenters worked together peacefully.
+Not long before Douglass arrived in the shipyard, free Black and white ship carpenters worked together peacefully.